5 Queries

 Open the database.

-Choose tab Create > Query Design (group Queries).
-Access creates a new blank query window and displays the dialog box Show Table (see Figure 5.18 if necessary).
+Go to Create tab > Query Design (Queries group).
+Access creates a new blank query window and displays the Add Tables pane (see Figure 5.18 if necessary).

-Add successively the tables OrderDetails and Boxes to the query window and then click Close.
+Add the OrderDetails and Boxes tables to the query window.

-Add successively the fields OrderCode, BoxCode, Quantity (from table OrderDetails), and BoxPrice (from table Boxes) to the grid by double-clicking on the field.
+Add the fields OrderCode, BoxCode, Quantity (from the OrderDetails table), and BoxPrice (from the Boxes table) to the grid by double-clicking each field.

-- Set the sorting order for fields OrderCode and BoxCode on Ascending.
-Click in the field row of the first empty column and enter
+- Set the sort order for the OrderCode and BoxCode fields to Ascending.
+Click in the Field row of the first empty column and enter “Amount: Quantity*BoxPrice”.
+Access will automatically surround the field names with square brackets if they don’t contain spaces; otherwise, you must type them.

 - Switch toDatasheet View.